bu3alwa/dog-company/README.md

 - Added Paypal widget to sidebar

 =============================== Update 07/14 ===================================
-- Updated UCP menu redsigned (more work to be done)
+- Updated UCP menu redesigned (more work to be done)